 Tutors have access to a closed area of the Signalong website which is a Tutor and member forum.
 Here you will find all course administration forms and free downloadable resources.
 You will also be able to purchase resources specifically developed for Tutors to enhance their training delivery.
 Substantial discounts are given on manuals bought for training courses, and Tutors also receive 10% discount on publications for their own use and their establishment.
 Tutors can also vote at the Signalong AGM.
 Specific training issues can also be discussed in confidence with the office.

-Tutors are required to pay an annual registration fee, currently £160 + v.a.t.
-(First year's subscription included in course fee), register training courses and attend a Regional Conference every 2 years (this is included in the registration).
+Tutors are required to pay an annual registration fee, £200 + v.a.t. (subscription included until the next registration period in course fee), register training courses and attend a Regional Conference every 2 years (this is included in the registration).

 What Will It Cost?